Protaras

 Protaras has clear sky-blue waters and sandy beaches, the most well-known of which is Fig Tree Bay.
 Building on the success of Ayia Napa, located about 10 km southwest, it has expanded into a modern holiday resort of considerable size with tens of high capacity hotels, hotel apartments, villas, restaurants, pubs and associated facilities.
 Being quieter than Ayia Napa and having less of a club scene, it has a reputation of catering more for family and Cypriot tourism.
 Cape Greco is a 10-minute drive from the center of Protaras.

 Protaras is a diving destination.
 Green Bay is the most popular dive site and has statues placed underwater for the thousands of first timers to enjoy while trying their scuba skills.
-The Blue Hole, the Chapel, the Decosta Bay, Malama bay.
-Protaras most famous dive site for Technical Diving and Commercial Diver training is the Cyclops bay located on the border with Ayia Napa.
+The Blue Hole, the chapel, the Decosta Bay, Malama bay.
+Protaras most famous dive site for Technical Diving is the Cyclops bay located on the border with Ayia Napa.